cdl-geneseo/geneseo-dictionary/A/Aight.md

 # Aight

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Aight

 Created by  Paul Schacht, last modified by  Unknown User (tjc13) on Sep 17, 2008

 IN All right; &quot;Stop picking on us Islanders, aight?&quot; S92